peterkaminski/ios-music-production_peterkaminski_wiki/Getting Started.md

 A special treat is GeoShred, which is a super cool instrument interface, but which also has the great physically modeled GeoSWAM instruments.
 (Which reminds me, we'll have to get into MPE at some point, but not for starters.)

 YouTube is a _great_ place to learn more.
 Check out some of the [[YouTubers]].

+P.S.
+This is not about music, but: if you're buying an iPad, get one that will work well with an Apple Pencil 2, then get Procreate and watch Procreate how-to and tutorial videos on YouTube.
+Along with iOS music production, it is another amazingly powerful, wonderful, relatively inexpensive creative experience that I wish everybody could enjoy.